andrew/ultimate-awesome/README.md

 - [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-daos](https://github.com/brandonhimpfen/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
 DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
 - [awesome-data-science](https://github.com/brandonhimpfen/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
-- [awesome-design](https://github.com/brandonhimpfen/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
 - [awesome-devops](https://github.com/brandonhimpfen/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
 - [awesome-e-government](https://github.com/brandonhimpfen/awesome-e-government) - A curated list of tools, platforms, policies, and projects that enable digital transformation in public services and governance.
 - [awesome-figma](https://github.com/brandonhimpfen/awesome-figma) - A curated list of awesome Figma plugins, tools, templates, resources, and community links to boost your design workflow.
+- [awesome-github-pages](https://github.com/brandonhimpfen/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-gitlab](https://github.com/brandonhimpfen/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.
+- [awesome-iac](https://github.com/brandonhimpfen/awesome-iac) - A curated list of awesome tools, frameworks, practices, and resources for Infrastructure as Code (IaC).
 - [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
-- [awesome-open-data](https://github.com/brandonhimpfen/awesome-open-data) - A curated list of high-quality open data resources, tools, platforms, and projects across domains.
 - [awesome-postgresql](https://github.com/brandonhimpfen/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.
 - [awesome-python](https://github.com/brandonhimpfen/awesome-python) - A curated list of awesome frameworks, libraries, tools, and resources for Python programming.
 - [awesome-terraform](https://github.com/brandonhimpfen/awesome-terraform) - A curated list of awesome Terraform modules, tools, resources, and learning material.
 - [awesome-testing](https://github.com/brandonhimpfen/awesome-testing) - A curated list of awesome testing frameworks, tools, libraries, and resources for all levels of software testing.
-- [awesome-web-design](https://github.com/brandonhimpfen/awesome-web-design) - A curated list of awesome resources, tools, books, and inspiration for web designers.
 - [awesome-tcb](https://github.com/CloudKits/awesome-tcb) - AWESOME of Tencent Cloud Base 😎.
 - [awesome](https://github.com/ComputationalPhysiology/awesome) - Awesome list for Computational Physiology.
 - [fucking-awesome-css](https://github.com/correia-jpv/fucking-awesome-css) - 🎨 A curated contents of amazing CSS :) With repository stars⭐ and forks🍴.